limit-zero/ember-loading/README.md

-# ember-modlr
+# ember-loading-svc

-This addon adds [modlr](https://github.com/as3io/modlr) support to ember projects.
+This addon adds a central loading service for ember projects

 ## Installation